VasiescuAdrian/Octagon/README.md

 ## My contribution

-This project was made by a four member team, me included.
+This project was made by a four member team.
 I duplicated the project to have it safely stored on my personal github.

 My responsabilities included: